* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Once they’ve had some time to get used to your household, figure out what your dog likes to do.
 What kind of toys do they like?
 What’s their play style?
 What is interesting to them if you’re going on a walk?
 Provide your dog with activities they enjoy and observe their behavior afterward.
 What activities help them settle and rest?
 When do they seem most engaged with you?
 Keep track of what kind of treats they like the best for when you begin training in earnest.

-If your dog is not fearful of other dogs or people, a group training class, such as puppy class, is a great way to learn the basics.
+If your dog is not fearful of other dogs or people, a group training class, such as puppy or introductory new dog class, is a great way to learn the basics.
 A good rewards-based/positive reinforcement trainer will help you understand how your dog learns and how best to teach them some skills that are useful for a life in a human household and world.
 This may include learning to use a clicker.

 Group classes are as much (if not more) for the human end of the leash as they are for the canine end.
 You may be assigned homework.
 Group classes are generally structured so each session builds on the next, so remember to do your homework.
 Although the class may be called “obedience,” the purpose of group classes with a humane, positive reinforcement based trainer is to strengthen the bond between human and dog.
 You’re in it together!
 You’ll learn cues (basic commands) like sit, down, stay, begin the journey of walking together with a leash, and other basic obedience-related behaviors.
 If a formal obedience class is your thing, there are many that use rewards-based training methods.